CodeCraftersAlliance/ArchKatas2024Spring/README.md

 - Alert processing services, deployed in various regions, publish alerts to this same message broker.
 Similarly, weather data ingestion services in different regions publish alerts related to inclement weather conditions to the same broker.
 - The Global Advanced Analytics service also publishes any alerts based on detected anomalies to this message broker.

-The Notification Service processes these alert messages, refers to the model service to enrich the context, and sends notification alerts based on user-configured preferences.
-This ensures that all relevant alerts are efficiently processed and delivered according to user preferences, providing a comprehensive and personalized alert system.
+The Notification Service processes these alert messages, enriches the context by referring to the model service, and sends notifications based on user-configured preferences (language, unit system, notification preferences such as sending critical alerts as SMS and non-critical alerts as email notifications).
+This ensures all relevant alerts are processed and delivered efficiently according to user preferences, offering a comprehensive and personalized alert system.

 ##### Advanced Analytics Service